 Essentially, the Electronics Club’s purpose is to provide students with basic knowledge regarding microcontrollers and hardware so they can build anything from small scale to large scale projects.
 Now, when our students immerse themselves in the labs, they go with an understanding of basic circuits and the knowledge and skills to work with electrical tools to gain even deeper insight to the hardware aspect of computers.

 We are proud to be the official international honor society for Electrical and Computer Engineers sponsored by the Institute of Electrical and Electronics Engineers.
 We help prepare students for the real world by hosting a variety of programs, workshops, and events.
 These include tutoring nights, panels, and community service programs.

-Advisor: Vishal Patel
+Advisor: Prof. Vishal Patel